firmhouse/pipedream-actions/README.md

 curl https://cli.pipedream.com/install | sh
 ```

+Then run pd login to craete your Pipedream config file.

 ## Usage

 More information on how to create actions through the CLI can be found [here](https://pipedream.com/docs/components/quickstart/nodejs/actions).
 But it comes down to creating a new directory in this repository, for example: